susanBuck/notes/05_Laravel/14_Authentication.md

 The `auth` filter is one that comes baked into Laravel by default.
 Open `/app/filters.php` to explore its contents.
 In summary: when you apply this filter it checks to see if the user is a guest (i.e. not logged in) and if they are, it redirects them to your login page.

+## More...

+That's it for a basic authentication system.
+If you want to dig deeper, you can implement [password reminders and resets](http://laravel.com/docs/security#password-reminders-and-reset).